Introduction

 as long as required to perform the operation.
 This can be used to control spend authority

-with an external device like a YubiKey (with age-plugin-yubikey
+with an external device like a YubiKey (with age-plugin-yubikey) or a KMS.

 wallet.